zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     THIS IS WHY:
     ────────────
     • Target signature MUST be acquired before departure
-    • Navigation is not exploration—it is PRECISE TRANSIT
+    • Navigation is not exploration, it is PRECISE TRANSIT
     • You do not "look around" for destinations
     • You go where you planned to go, or you perish